University School of Croatian Language and Culture: June 24 - July 19, 2024

 6.1.
 Croatian Heritage Foundation (CHF) – Culture Programme: 250 €

-Included: registration, reception at the Croatian Heritage Foundation, tourist materials on Zagreb and Croatia, academic and field lectures on Croatian culture and history, expert guided visits to various museums, galleries, art exhibitions, culture and science institutions, theatre performances and concerts, study trips to the Hrvatsko Zagorje region (lunch) and Plitvice Lakes National Park (lunch cost borne by the participants), a gala dinner.
+Included: registration, opening, tourist materials on Zagreb and Croatia, learning material and lecture on Croatian culture and history, expert guided visits to various museums, galleries, art exhibitions, culture and science institutions, theatre performances and concerts, study trips to the Hrvatsko Zagorje region (lunch) and Plitvice Lakes National Park (lunch cost borne by the participants), a gala dinner.

 6.2.
 University of Zagreb – Academic tuition: 720 €

-Included: classification examination (written before the beginning of classes, oral part on day one), mandatory textbooks tutorials for classes (grammar and lexical material), mandatory language instruction (classroom and field), opening at the Rectorate of the University of Zagreb, additional language classes, weekly and final exams, diplomas and certificates, diploma presentation ceremony.
+Included: classification examination (written before the beginning of classes, oral part on day one), mandatory textbooks tutorials for classes (grammar and lexical material), mandatory language instruction (classroom and field), opening at the Rectorate of the University of Zagreb, weekly and final exams, diplomas and certificates, diploma presentation ceremony.

 PAYMENT OF TUITION